Hexagon Bootstrap in the Double Scaling Limit: Introduction

 From the point of view of the flux tube description, the double scaling limit is advantageous because only a simpler subset, of so-called same-helicity gluon excitations contribute.
 These are not charged under the internal symmetries of the theory, and are labeled by a particle number $N$, which also corresponds to the dimensionality of their all-loop integral representation.
 In~\cite{Drummond:2015jea}, in was in particular the $N=1$ excitations which were considered, and it was realized that existing nested summation algorithms~\cite{Moch:2001zr} allow their explicit evaluation in terms of two-dimensional harmonic polylogarithms~\cite{Gehrmann:2000zt}, or more precisely their subset associated to the $A_2$ cluster algebra~\cite{Golden:2013xva}, in principle at any loop order.

 In this work, we take the next step and study the $N=2$ gluon OPE excitations.
 These give rise to significantly more complicated integrals where, to the best of our knowledge, no direct method for their evaluation is available to date (see \cite{article} for the current state of the art with respect to nested summation technology), despite the fact that they are expected to lie in the same space of functions as the $N=1$ excitations.
 Instead, we will rely on the bootstrap philosophy, where one first constructs the expected space of functions, and then locates the physical quantity in question within this space.
-This approach has been very successful for determining perturbative six- and seven-particle amplitudes in planar $\cN=4$ SYM in general kinematics~\cite{Dixon:2011pw,Dixon:2011nj,Dixon:2013eka,Dixon:2014voa,Dixon:2014iba,Drummond:2014ffa,Dixon:2015iva,Caron-Huot:2016owq,Dixon:2016nkn,Drummond:2018caf,Caron-Huot:2019vjl,Caron-Huot:2019bsq,Dixon:2020cnr}.
+This approach has been first applied in the similar setting of the multi-Regge limit in~\cite{Dixon:2012yy}, and more recently it has been very successful for determining perturbative six- and seven-particle amplitudes in planar $\cN=4$ SYM in general kinematics~\cite{Dixon:2011pw,Dixon:2011nj,Dixon:2013eka,Dixon:2014voa,Dixon:2014iba,Drummond:2014ffa,Dixon:2015iva,Caron-Huot:2016owq,Dixon:2016nkn,Drummond:2018caf,Caron-Huot:2019vjl,Caron-Huot:2019bsq,Dixon:2020cnr}.
 In particular, the former are known through six and seven loops in the Next-to-Maximally Helicity-Violating (NMHV) and Maximally-Helicity-Violating (MHV) configuration, respectively, whereas the latter are known through four loops, see also the recent review~\cite{Caron-Huot:2020bkp}.